Aircoookie/WLED/usermods/audioreactive/readme.md

 ### using latest (develop) _arduinoFFT_ library
 Alternatively, you can use the latest arduinoFFT development version.
-ArduinoFFT `develop` is slightly more accurate, and slighly faster than our customised library, however also needs additional 2kB RAM.
+ArduinoFFT `develop` library is slightly more accurate, and slighly faster than our customised library, however also needs additional 2kB RAM.

 * `build_flags` = `-D USERMOD_AUDIOREACTIVE` `-D UM_AUDIOREACTIVE_USE_NEW_FFT`
 * `lib_deps`= `https://github.com/kosme/arduinoFFT#develop @ 1.9.2`